Apple's new iPad making waves in video game market

-(Reuters) - Apple Inc’s (AAPL.O) faster and sharper-looking new iPad is drawing the notice of the traditional video game industry, as developers are envisioning games for it that have more in common with the visceral 3D shooter “Call of Duty” than “FarmVille.”
+March 9 (Reuters) - Apple Inc’s faster and sharper-looking new iPad is drawing the notice of the traditional video game industry, as developers are envisioning games for it that have more in common with the visceral 3D shooter “Call of Duty” than “FarmVille.”

-The company is also setting itself up to take on Microsoft (MSFT.O) and Sony (6758.T) on their home turf of game consoles.
+The company is also setting itself up to take on Microsoft and Sony on their home turf of game consoles.

 With more than 55 million iPads sold to date, including 15.43 million last quarter, the tablet is quickly catching up to the number of consoles on the market: the PlayStation 3 has sold 62 million units and Xbox 360 has moved more than 65 million units.
 That growing user base is drawing developers who want to see their games played on as many devices as possible.